 Some sections of our community could do with better representation on Draycott in the Moors Parish Council.

-Farmers and people in full-time employment are under-represented on the council, as are parents whose children are still in education.
+Farmers and people in full-time employment are under-represented on the council, as are parents whose children are still in education, and people under 40.

 As in so many other walks of life, women too are under-represented on this council.